8 Secure File Sharing Services – Mostly Are Free

 2. pCloud Transfer

-pCloud Transfer is a great online file sharing tool that allows you to send files up to 5GB in size.
+pCloud Transfer is a great online encrypted file sharing service tool that allows you to send files up to 5GB in size.

 It is available for Windows, Mac, iOS, and Android users.